Fitness Volt

 What is Intermittent Fasting?

 Intermittent fasting is a type of diet where you limit your food intake to a particular period.
 One of the most popular IF diets, known as the 16:8 intermittent diet, includes eating in an eight-hour window and fasting for the remaining 16 hours.
-You could learn about the different types of intermittent fasting here.
+You can learn about the different types of intermittent fasting here.

 Type of Fasting